-Travel Documents: Passport, Visas, Vaccinations, and Other Entry Requirements
+Travel Documents: Passport, Visas, Immunizations, and Other Entry Requirements

 You are responsible for ensuring that all necessary travel documents are valid and effective and in your possession for the entire Trip.
-Visas, permits, vaccination certificates, international driving licenses, and other documents may be required.
-You assume complete and full responsibility for checking and verifying any and all passport, visa, vaccination, or other entry requirements and required documentation.
+Visas, permits, immunization certificates, international driving licenses, and other documents may be required.
+You assume complete and full responsibility for checking and verifying any and all passport*, visa*, vaccination, or other entry requirements and required documentation.
 Any required vaccinations must be recorded by the Traveler’s health practitioner on a valid vaccination certificate, which the Traveler must carry in their possession throughout the Trip.
-You are also solely responsible for any adverse consequences, including additional costs and fees, resulting from incomplete or defective documentation.
+You are also solely responsible for any adverse consequences, including additional costs and fees, resulting from incomplete, defective, or missing documentation.
+If you travel to the destination country and are turned away by immigration/customs enforcement as a result of not meeting their entry requirements, your trip cannot be refunded.
 While we may provide information or advice on matters such as visas, vaccinations, climate, clothing, baggage, and special equipment in good faith as a courtesy to you, we are not responsible for any errors or omissions as to the information provided.

 For information concerning possible dangers at an international destination, contact the government office in your country that is responsible for issuing travel advisories.
 In the U.S., contact the Travel Advisory Section of the U.S. State Department, 1-888-407-4747, http://www.travel.state.gov/ .
 U.S. citizens may register for the U.S. government’s Smart Traveler Enrollment Program, a free service, at https://step.state.gov/step/.

 Anti-malaria precautions, altitude medicine, and/or other medications should be commenced according to your doctor’s instructions.
-Please consult your physician for more details.
-Travelers should bring their own insect repellants.
+Please consult with your physician for more details.
+Travelers should bring their own insect repellants as necessary.

 Health Requirements, Medical Care, and Special Needs